 - Commercial new construction - $125.00

-The above permits can be obtained from the Development Services Center on the 2nd floor of the City/County Building at 555 South 10th Street or the Sidewalk Office at 901 West Bond Street.
+The above permits can be obtained from the Development Services Center of City/County Building at 555 South 10th Street (2nd floor), or the Sidewalk Office at 949 West Bond Street (2nd floor).
 Curb cut permits may only be obtained from the Development Services Center.

 The following are guidelines for constructing sidewalks in the City of Lincoln.

 Width: Four feet or same as existing walk

 Thickness: Four inches except across driveways (driveways are five inches residential and six inches commercial)